MethanePowered/MethaneKit/Apps/Tutorials/03-ShadowCube/README.md

 | -------------------- | ------------- |
 | ![Shadow Cube on Windows](Screenshots/ShadowCubeWinDirectX12.jpg) | ![Shadow Cube on MacOS](Screenshots/ShadowCubeMacMetal.jpg) |

-This tutorial demonstrates using two render passes for rendering shadows additionally to textured cube.
+This tutorial demonstrates using of two render passes for rendering shadow of the textured cube on the floor plane.
 Tutorial demonstrates using of the following Methane Kit features additionally to features demonstrated in [TexturedCube](../02-TexturedCube) tutorial:
 - TBD...

 ## Application and Frame Class Definitions

 `ShadowCubeApp` class is declared in header file [ShadowCubeApp.h](ShadowCubeApp.h).
-Private section of the `ShadowCubeApp` class contains declaration of shader argument structures, which layout is matching definition of the equally named structures in [HLSL shader code](#shadow-cube-shaders):
+Private section of the class contains declaration of shader argument structures, which layout is matching definition of the equally named structures in [HLSL shader code](#shadow-cube-shaders):
-- `Constants` structure data is stored in the `m_scene_constants` and is uploaded into the `Graphics::Buffer` object `m_const_buffer_ptr` which is one per application since its data is constant for all frames.
+- `Constants` data structure is stored in the `m_scene_constants` member and is uploaded into the `Graphics::Buffer` object `m_const_buffer_ptr`, which has single instance in application since its data is constant for all frames.
-- `SceneUniforms` structure data is stored in the `m_scene_uniforms` and is uploaded into the `Graphics::Buffer` objects in per-frame `ShadowCubeFrame` structures each with it's own state of volatile uniform values.
+- `SceneUniforms` data structure is stored in the `m_scene_uniforms` member and is uploaded into the `Graphics::Buffer` objects in the per-frame `ShadowCubeFrame` objects, each with it's own state of volatile uniform values.
-- `MeshUniforms` structure data contains model/mvp matrices and shadow mvp+transform matrix stored in 4 instances: uniforms for shadow and final passes stored in `TexturedMeshBuffers` objects one for cube mesh in `m_cube_buffers_ptr` and one for floor mesh in `m_floor_buffers_ptr`.
+- `MeshUniforms` data structure contains Model/MVP matrices and shadow MVP+Transform matrix stored in 4 instances: uniforms for shadow and final passes stored in `gfx::TexturedMeshBuffers` objects one for cube mesh in `m_cube_buffers_ptr` and one for floor mesh in `m_floor_buffers_ptr`.

 [MeshBuffers.hpp](../../../Modules/Graphics/Extensions/Include/Methane/Graphics/MeshBuffers.hpp) implements auxiliary class `TexturedMeshBuffers<UniformsType>` which is managing vertex, index, uniforms buffers and texture with data for particular mesh drawing passed to constructor as a reference to [BaseMesh<VType>]((../../../Modules/Graphics/Primitives/Include/Methane/Graphics/Mesh/BaseMesh.hpp)) object.

+Supplementary member `m_scene_uniforms_subresources` of type is used to store a pointer to the `m_scene_uniforms` in the `std::vector` type `gfx::Resource::SubResources` which is passed to `gfx::Buffer::SetData(...)` method to update the buffer data on GPU.

+Two `gfx::Camera` objects are used: one `m_view_camera` is usual perspective view camera, while the other `m_light_camera` is a directional light camera with orthogonal projection used to generate transformation matrix from view to light coordinate systems.

+Also there are two `gfx::Sampler` objects: one is used for sampling cube and floor textures, the other is used for sampling shadow map texture.

 ```cpp
 #pragma once